moein8668-git/Application-Launcher/CONTRIBUTING.md

 * [ ] Your changes address only the bug or feature described in the PR title.
 * [ ] The PR title is descriptive (e.g., `FIX: Corrected parallel task status updates`).
 * [ ] You have described the changes made and the reason for the change in the PR body.

+---

+## 🙏 Supporting the Project

+If you find this utility valuable but don't have time to contribute code, you can still support ongoing development through a small donation.
+Details are available in the **[README.md](README.md)** file and the in-app "About" tab.

 Thank you for helping to improve the Application Launcher!